-Figure taxable income using the method of accounting regularly used in keeping he organization's books and records.
+Figure taxable income using the method of accounting regularly used in keeping the organization's books and records.
 Permissible methods include:

+- · Cash,

-- Cash, - Accrual, or - Any other method authorized by the nternal Revenue Code. - In all cases, the method used must clearly show taxable income. - Under the accrual method, an amount s includible in income when: - All the events have occurred that fix he right to receive the income, which is he earliest of the date: (a) the required performance takes place, (b) payment is due, or (c) payment is received and - The amount can be determined with easonable accuracy. - See Regulations section 1.451-1(a) for letails. - Generally, an accrual basis taxpayer can deduct accrued expenses in the tax rear when: - All events that determine the liability ave occurred, - The amount of the liability can be igured with reasonable accuracy, and - Economic performance takes place vith respect to the expense.
+- Accrual, or

+- Any other method authorized by the Internal Revenue Code.

+In all cases, the method used must clearly show taxable income.

+Under the accrual method, an amount is includible in income when:

+- All the events have occurred that fix the right to receive the income, which is the earliest of the date: (a) the required performance takes place, (b) payment is due, or (c) payment is received and - The amount can be determined with reasonable accuracy.

+See Regulations section 1.451-1(a) for details.

+Generally, an accrual basis taxpayer can deduct accrued expenses in the tax year when:

+- All events that determine the liability have occurred, - The amount of the liability can be figured with reasonable accuracy, and - Economic performance takes place with respect to the expense.